-Funding assurances are required of all non-utility owners of Seabrook Station.
-RSA 162-F:21-a, III.
-The NDFC may impose a funding assurance requirement to ensure recovery of decommissioning costs in the event there is a premature permanent cessation of operation.
+5 RSA 162-F:21-a, III.
+The NDFC may impose a funding assurance requirement to 6 ensure recovery of decommissioning costs in the event there is a premature permanent 7 cessation of operation.
 RSA 162-F:19, IV.
-In NDFC Docket 2002-2, the NDFC established funding assurance requirements for FPLE, which included a guaranty by its indirect parent company, FPL Group Capital, Inc., which in turn is backed by a guaranty by the holding company, FPL Group, Inc. The NDFC monitors the strength of all funding assurances to determine whether any of the "triggers" that would result in immediate payments by FPLE are likely to be activated.
-In addition, a Support Agreement was also established in NDFC Docket 2002-2 whereby FPL Group Capital, upon request by FPLE Seabrook, shall make available up to \$220 Million in financial support in the event that an outage at Seabrook Station exceeds nine months.
-This support shall include contributions to the Trust.
-In NDFC Docket 2007-1, the parties stipulated to a change to the Support Agreement that now provides up to \$275 Million for outages lasting more than nine months.

-None of the triggers associated with the FPLE funding Assurance requirements have been approached (Exhibit 2 at 9).
-FPLE has also provided testimony about the financial health of FPL Group, Inc. and its utility subsidiary, Florida Power and Light Company.
-The Committee is satisfied that the financial capability of FPLE, as backed by the funding assurances of FPL Group, remains sufficiently strong to fund FPLE's decommissioning obligation, even in the event of permanent premature cessation of operation (TR. at Page 53).
-Similarly, Seabrook Station continues to perform better than the industry averages (Exhibit 1 at 11, Exhibit 1 at Attachments 3 and 4), (Exhibit 5 at 3, TR. at Pages 51-52).
-Based on the record, the NDFC holds that the existing FPLE funding assurances will remain in place until next reviewed by the NDFC, and finds that the funding assurances are adequate to meet FPLE's obligations, even in the event of a premature cessation of operation.
+In NDFC Docket 2002-2, the NDFC 8 established funding assurance requirements for FPLE, which included a guaranty by its 9 indirect parent company, FPL Group Capital, Inc., which in turn is backed by a 10 guaranty by the holding company, FPL Group, Inc. The NDFC monitors the strength 11 of all funding assurances to determine whether any of the "triggers" that would result 12 in immediate payments by FPLE are likely to be activated.
+In addition, a Support 13 Agreement was also established in NDFC Docket 2002-2 whereby FPL Group Capital, 14 upon request by FPLE Seabrook, shall make available up to \$220 million in financial 15 support in the vent that an outage at Seabrook Station exceeds nine months.
+This 16 support shall include contributions to the Trust.
+In NDFC Docket 2007-1, the parties 17 stipulated to a change to the Support Agreement that now provides up to \$275 million 18 for outages lasting more than nine months.
+19 None of the triggers associated with the FPLE funding Assurance requirements have been approached.
+(Exhibit 2 at 9) FPLE has also provided testimony about the 20 21 financial health of FPL Group, Inc. and its utility subsidiary, Florida Power and Light 22 Company.
+The Committee is satisfied that the financial capability of FPLE, as backed 23 by the funding assurances of FPL Group, remains sufficiently strong to fund FPLE's decommissioning obligation, even in the event of permanent premature cessation of